Atrika10/Redux/Redux.md

 # Why should we use Redux in our app ?
  you don't need to use redux in your every app, it's not neccesary.

- But when your application become big & you have to `handle a lot data, manage different state` then redux will be your great choice.
+ But when your application become big & you have to `handle a lot of data, manage different state` then redux will be your great choice.
  #### Advantage :
  it actually helps you keep your `app organized, predictable, and easier to fix` when things go wrong.